Professor Alison Fell (University of Leeds), ‘Women as Veterans of the First World War in France & Britain'

 Professor Laura Ugolini (University of Wolverhampton), ‘What next?
 British men and masculinities after the war'

 Professor Jay Winter (Yale University), ‘War and Revolution, 1918'

 This international conference will be hosted by the Centre for Historical Research at the University of Wolverhampton in collaboration with the Western Front Association and the FWW Network for Early Career & Postgraduate Researchers.
-It is further supported and sponsored by: the Arts & Humanities Research Council’s First World War Public Engagement Centres; History West Midlands; Helion & Company; and Battle Honours.
+It is further supported and sponsored by: the Arts & Humanities Research Council’s First World War Public Engagement Centres; History West Midlands; Helion & Company; Battle Honours and the Royal Historical Society.